 The insurance company will generally pay for new medical conditions, injuries or accidents that may occur after the effective date of the policy.
 It doesn't cover medical expenses related to preventive check ups, immunizations or maternity.
 The waiting period for pre-exisiting condition coverage depends on the plan chosen, ExchangeGuard Choice provides coverage after 6 months and ExchangeGuard Essential after 12 months; both plans cover pre-existing conditions to a maximum of $500 after the waiting period.

-U.S. Urgent care visit is $25 copay and not subject to deductible.
+U.S. Urgent care or Walk-in Clinic visit is a $15 copay and not subject to deductible.

 Prescription drugs are covered like any other eligible medical expenses.